aaemnnosttv/silk-docs/term-models.md

 ## Instantiating a Model

-Before we can really do anything with it, we need an instance to work with.
+Before we can do anything with it, we need an instance to work with.

 Models give you a number of ways to grab an instance.